bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 Further information about how to use the REST clients can be found in the chapter :ref:`integration-rest`.

-Like other configurations a REST client can be configured differently per environment.
+Like other configurations, a REST client can be configured differently for each environment.

 .. _rest-client-configuration-editor:

 REST Client Editor
 ------------------

-The REST client Editor allows to configure REST client configurations.
+The REST client Editor allows configuring REST client configurations.

 .. figure:: /_images/designer-configuration/rest-client-editor.png
    :alt: REST Client Editor